MatthewZito/lib.envoy/README.md

 The data source also handles the initialization of subscription nodes before they are passed on to the envoy.

-In the example, we generate *N* subscriber threads which each subscribe to a determinate number of routing table entries of *X* ip address.
+In the example, we generate *N* subscriber threads which each subscribe to a determinant number of routing table entries of *X* ip address.

 We then spawn the publisher thread, which updates *N* random entries of the routing table.

 ### Invoking the simulation

 Use the Makefile to compile, then execute the program to see the verbose output of the simulation.

+To run, invoke `make` in the root directory, then in examples/routing_table.
+Finally, you may need to copy the shared object file libenvoy.so into the examples/routing_table directory.

 Notice we first spawn *N* subscriber threads; each subscriber chooses a random integer between 0 - 9 and begins subscribing to IP addresses ending with that integer.